jmau111-org/iphone_security/README.md

 ### In doubt

-⚠️ Some of the following measures might be too extreme or insufficient, perhaps inappropriate in your case (check your threat model):
+⚠️ Some of the following measures might be too extreme or insufficient, perhaps inappropriate (check your threat model):

 - [x] run a "Safety check" (Settings > Privacy and Security > Safety Check)
 - [x] inspect the battery health and activity (Settings > Battery)